elifilkegokce/elifilkegokce.github.io/_posts/2019-11-12-dirichlet-distribution.md

 where $\sum_{i=1}^kp_i =1$ and $p_i \ge 0$ for $i=1,2,...,k.$

-Since probability, $p_i,$ cannot be negative and the sum of the probabilities must be equal to one, $\sum_{i=1}^kp_i =1$, one probability can be determined by deducting the remaining $k-1$ probabilities from 1.
-All possible values of the probability vector, $\bf{P},$ can be defined by the $(k-1)-$dimensional polytope, which is the convex hull of $k$ vertices.
-Technically, this $(k-1)-$dimensional polytope is known as $(k-1)-$simplex and it is called the `support` of the Dirichlet distribution.
+Since probability $p_i$ cannot be negative and the sum of the probabilities must be equal to one, $\sum_{i=1}^kp_i =1$, one probability can be determined by deducting the remaining $k-1$ probabilities from 1.
+Therefore, all possible values of the probability vector $\bf{P}$ can be defined by the $(k-1)-$dimensional polytope (convex hull of $k$ vertices).
+Technically, this $(k-1)-$dimensional polytope is known as $(k-1)-$simplex and called the `support` of the Dirichlet distribution.
 For example, for $k=3$ events, the figure below shows the 2-dimensional simplex, which is a triangle and consists of all possible probability values for 3 events.